ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-3.md

   - Strengths: Clear dependency order, transactional semantics, strong encapsulation and reuse in familiar languages, testable before apply.
   - Trade-offs: Plan accuracy matters; drift and long-running external reconciliation need explicit handling; “continuous convergence” is not intrinsic.

+For more on plan-time abstraction with CDK, see our series:
+- <a href="/articles/embracing-application-centric-infrastructure-cloud-1">Embracing Application-Centric Infrastructure in the Cloud 1</a>
+- <a href="/articles/embracing-application-centric-infrastructure-cloud-2">Embracing Application-Centric Infrastructure in the Cloud 2</a>
+- <a href="/articles/implementing-application-centricity-declarative-contracts">Implementing Application-Centricity Part 3</a>

 - Convergence-time abstraction (API → reconciliation → steady state)
   - What it is: Define higher-level platform APIs; a control plane composes underlying resources and continuously reconciles to the declared desired state.
   - Typical stack: Crossplane XRD + Composition (+ Composition Functions) exposing domain-level CRDs; GitOps tools apply and monitor them with ordered sync and health gates.